Cell Culture & Upstream Processing

 Sarwat Khattak, PhD, Head of Cell Culture and Cell Line Development, Biogen , Head of Cell Culture and Cell Line Development , Biologics ATMP , Biogen

-IMPROVING CELL CULTURE PROCESSES AND MANUFACTURABILITY
+IMPROVING CELL CULTURE PROCESSES AND MANUFACTURING

 Increasing Cell Culture Process Robustness through Raw Material and Metabolic Understanding